Youth & Children’s Advisor

 I have lived in Leeds most of my life apart from studying computer science in Hull and also spending a year abroad in Anaheim.
 Some of my other hobbies include video games and playing ice hockey.

-I am from Leicester but have been in Leeds since 2017.
-I am married to Mary and we both attend a church in Horsforth.
-I also work with Kidz Klub Leeds as a Sessional Worker helping with Hub Klubs, Central and the online content.
+Originally from Leicester but have been in Leeds since 2017.
+I am married to Mary and we both attend a church in Leeds.
 I love making music and listening to music, but some other hobbies I have are cooking, eating and anything related to football.
+I am the music man on the team making sounds effects and backing music for most of our content.
+But my passion is being alongside young people and encouraging them to live for Jesus!

 To draw together a multitude of resources, especially key people and investors from every arena of life to help inspire and guide young people.
 We draw on these individual’s own experiences of living out their faith and hear how they are having an influence across society.
 We hope that from these stories a generation will learn and work together to create their own expressions of sharing their faith and influencing their arenas of life.